 To renew an APNs certificate, perform the same steps you would if you were creating a certificate.
-Then, visit the Apple Push Certificates Portal and upload the new certificate.
-After logging on, you see your existing certificate or you might see a certificate that was imported from your previous Apple Developers account.
+Then, see the Apple Push Certificates Portal.
+From that page, upload the new certificate.
+After logging on, your existing certificate or a certificate imported from your previous Apple Developers account appears.

 On the Certificates Portal, the only difference when renewing the certificate is that you click Renew.
 You must have a developer account with the Certificates Portal to access the site.
 To renew your certificate, use the same organization name and Apple ID.

 To determine when your APNs certificate expires, in the Endpoint Management console, go to Settings > Certificates.
 If the certificate is expired, however, do not revoke the certificate.

 In your browser, go to Endpoint Management Tools.
 Then, click Request push notification certificate signature.

 In the dialog box, navigate to the CSR, click Open, and click Sign.